Ralph Babet: Political views

 Babet says that he stands for freedom and individual liberties.
 He is against vaccine mandates and the "ever-growing power and authoritarianism of the government", and he believes the mandates are "segregation".
-He purports to be unvaccinated for COVID-19, considering the vaccine to be "emergency gene therapy".
+He says he is not vaccinated against COVID-19, considering the vaccine to be "emergency gene therapy", a belief that has been widely discredited.

 During the campaign he said his first order of business will be to push for a Bill of Rights.
-Once a Greens voter, he now considers the ideology of the Greens to be "cancerous to a free and open society".
+Babet claims to be a former Greens voter, although he now considers the ideology of the Greens to be "cancerous to a free and open society".
 He does not consider the science of climate change to be "settled" or believe that humans are responsible for the cause.
-He claims that there are an equal amount of scientists on either side of the debate.
+He believes that there is an equal number of scientists on either side of the debate.
 On energy solutions he believes "solar panels and batteries are bad for the environment".

 Babet says he is "not happy" with transgender issues being taught at schools, saying he disagrees with "little boys and girls being taught that you can be a boy one day and a girl the next day".

-Babet has promoted a number of conspiracy theories, including that the 2022 election was going to be rigged, that the Great Reset initiative of the World Economic Forum is a plot to create a tyrannical world government and is "trying to do away with the concept of private ownership".
+Babet has promoted a number of conspiracy theories, including that the 2022 election was going to be rigged.
+He also supports the Great Reset conspiracy theory and also believes that the World Economic Forum is pushing non-white immigration in an effort to create a tyrannical world government and is "trying to do away with the concept of private ownership".

 Babet has been openly critical of the "billionaire circus" that he perceives to be the World Economic Forum, while at the same time praising some billionaires including Clive Palmer, who funded the electoral campaign which won Babet's seat, and Elon Musk.
-In his opening Senate speech, Babet spoke of his disdain for 'radical Marxists'.
+In his opening Senate speech, Babet spoke of his disdain for "radical Marxists".

-Babet considers his $200,000 salary a "pay cut" and believes that it is too little for the "suffering" that he will endure in parliament and that he would "be happier" staying in Narre Warren running his real estate business.
-Days before his term started, Babet told an interviewer he had no intention of running for more than one term.
+Babet considered his $200,000 parliamentary salary a "pay cut" and believes that it is too little for the "suffering" that he will endure in parliament and that he would "be happier" staying in Narre Warren running his real estate business.

+Babet opposed the Voice to Parliament.

+Babet considers voluntary euthanasia "murder", calling it a "darkness that will engulf us all".

+Babet is critical of the Australian Government's proposed legislation to ban children under 16 from social media, tweeting that the "authoritarian measures are a Trojan Horse" to "wield the big stick over Australian citizens and control what we do".
+He also referred to the Australian Government as a "far-left extremist government".

+Babet attended the two week Australian Defence Force Parliamentary program in 2023, but was criticised by the Australian Defence Association (an independent think tank) for his publication of photos wearing military uniform for blurring the lines between politics and armed forces.
+Neil James, the executive director of the Australian Defence Association, said "misusing the parliamentary exchange program is disgraceful", and that Babet's frequent publication in military wear was "cosplaying".